Timetabler Application Accessibility Statement

 We know some parts of this application are not fully accessible:

-• it is not always clear where the user has navigated to on the page when using keyboard, as selection displays vary and can be unclear
+• It is not always clear where the user has navigated to on the page when using keyboard

-• some items are coded incorrectly meaning JAWS struggles to navigate around some areas of the site and cannot reach all content
+• Some items are coded incorrectly, meaning JAWS struggles to navigate around some areas of the site and cannot reach all content (some buttons lack discernible text)

-• Not all non text content has alt text
+• Not all non-text content has alternative text

 • There are examples of information conveyed by colour only